parshav92/todo/README.md

 hi,
-this is a tp (practice) tod-list project
+this is a tp (practice) todo-list project